trevorswan11/zlx/README.md

 2. Install [Zig](https://ziglang.org/) and add it to your system's `PATH`, or place it somewhere accessible
     - You can also build Zig from source following the instructions [here](https://github.com/ziglang/zig), but this is much more involved
 3. Build the binary with `zig build`.
 I used Zig 0.14.0, but other versions may also work
-    - The Zig language strives to be cross-platform, and all code written or used in this project is runnable on any platform
+    - The Zig language strives to be cross-platform, and this project is, in theory, also cross-platform
+    - Depending on your platform, you may need to jump through some hoops to get the project to build.
+I have only built this project on windows, but it should work on linux/macos with the inclusion of some system binaries and libraries

 ## Build Requirements
-Some distributions/architectures of linux may not build, but you may be able to remedy this by running the following:
+If you are running Ubuntu, I have found that these packages need to be installed in order to build:
 ```
 sudo apt-get update
 sudo apt-get install -y \